isgsa/isgsa.github.io/index.md

 This space is for current graduate students in Information Science at Cornell University to share information and resources.

+With a founding principle of “... any person ... any study,” Cornell is an <a href="https://hr.cornell.edu/about/workplace-rights/equal-education-and-employment">equal opportunity employer and educator</a>.

-We are a registered student organization of Cornell University.
+This organization is a registered student organization of Cornell University.

 <br><br>